 If there is a search active, one or more of the search categories in this menu will be expanded when you first display it.
-These are the search categories which have active search data.
+These are the search categories that have active search data.

 Click on the Metadata field by which you wish to search to expand it.